Am I required to benchmark?

 Building owners are required to report whole building energy and water utility data, space use information, and garage or other secondary space information associated with a building’s energy and water use.
 Whole building data refers to energy and water data for the entire property, including all retail, tenant, and common area spaces.
 This may be in the form of one central meter or a combination of house and tenant (residential and non-residential) meters.
 Detailed instructions on what information is required and how to collect it can be found on DOEE’s Energy Benchmarking Data Collection page.

 How do I report my data to DOEE?

 After entering all data properly into Portfolio Manager, you will need to ensure that this data is then transmitted to DOEE.
-There are currently two different options for reporting, and detailed instructions for both options can be found on DOEE’s benchmark reporting page.
+DOEE now utilizes Automatic Reporting through Portfolio Manager Web Services for all benchmarking reports.
+Detailed instructions for both options can be found on DOEE’s benchmark reporting page.

 What is the reporting deadline?

 Benchmarking reports are due on April 1st of each year for the previous calendar year’s energy and water consumption.
 For example, the energy and water consumption tracked in Portfolio Manager for calendar year 2018 is due April 1, 2019.

 What happens if I do not meet the reporting deadline?